-Click the following links to automatically download the sample template files:
+Note: Click the following links to automatically download the sample template files to your computer.

-[theme-template-dark.less](#)

-[theme-template-light.less](#)
+[theme-template-dark.less](#) [theme-template-light.less](#)

 Theme templates are LESS files, which must be converted to CSS before being used on a website.
 Use a website or tool to convert them when you're ready to test and implement them on your site.